- Undergraduate Program

 The Bald Eagle is both the national bird and national animal of the United States of America.

 Political Science is the systematic study of politics.
-Politics influences how people and institutions exercise and resist power.
+Politics influence how people and institutions exercise and resist power.
 Political Science, therefore, is concerned with how nations and communities are governed and who governs them.
+Departmental faculty members have as their mission the engagement and enlightenment of their students, professional colleagues, and fellow citizens about the nature of politics.